StarryPy/StarryPy-Python2-Deprecated/README.md

 * **/unban**: Unbans an IP address. `Access: Admin`
 * **/give\_item**: Gives an item to a player.
 Syntax is /give\_item player (enclosed in quotes if it has spaces) itemname count.
 The default limit for number of items to give to a player is 1000. `Access: Admin`

+### Admin Messenger
+This command forwards a message to all active moderators or greater.
+Any command prefixed with ## will be sent to moderators+ only. `Access: Everyone`

 ### Announcer
 This plugin simply announces whenever a player joins or quits the server.